mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/1-version-detection.md

 **Scenario 2:**

 1. User should upgrade a server form 10.7.0 to the latest and Verify the functionality on the mobile.

+**Scenario 3:**

+1. User should be on a server with Playbooks version 2.2.0 and should not see Playbooks on mobile.